 - The High Bay Clean Room, suitable for final assembly of a spacecraft, the largest of its kind in the world, with a volume of 1.3 million cubic feet (36,800 cubic meters).

 Goddard has a hand in more than 50 current space flight projects.
-Among them, the Hubble Space Telescope and the Lunar Reconnaissance Orbiter both have their mission control centers on the GSFC campus.
+Among them, the James Webb Space Telescope, Hubble Space Telescope and Lunar Reconnaissance Orbiter have their mission control centers on the GSFC campus.
 Two currently operating Mars probes, Curiosity and MAVEN, carry Goddard-developed science instruments.
-The Transiting Exoplanet Survey Satellite (TESS), which has been searching for planets around other stars since 2018, is under Goddard management.
+Numerous solar missions also have Goddard management, such as Parker Solar Probe which makes periodic close passes by the sun.

 If you've seen a particularly beautiful animation of how a solar eclipse works or what makes the moon's phases, it may well have come from Goddard's Scientific Visualization Studio, which produces still images and animations based on data collected by NASA missions.